TrellixVulnTeam/swahilipython_SCMU/Doc/library/xmlrpc.server.rst

 DocCGIXMLRPCRequestHandler
 --------------------------

-The :class:`DocCGIXMLRPCRequestHandler` class is derived from :class:`CGIXMLRPCRequestHandler` and provides a means of creating self-documenting, XML-RPC CGI scripts.
+The :class:`DocCGIXMLRPCRequestHandler` kundi is derived kutoka :class:`CGIXMLRPCRequestHandler` and provides a means of creating self-documenting, XML-RPC CGI scripts.
 HTTP POST requests are handled as XML-RPC method calls.
 HTTP GET requests are handled by generating pydoc-style HTML